 On the way to Ravenswood, we stopped in at Mingela.
-Mingela, previously known as Ravenswood Junction was where Fred Clark grew up with his timbercutting and timbercarting family.
+Mingela, previously known as Ravenswood Junction was where my husband’s grandfather, Fred Clark, grew up with his timbercutting and timbercarting family.
 In 1906, he purchased the Mingela Hotel (then known as the North Australian Hotel).
 Fred sold his hotel to the Quinn family, quite possibly to fund his purchase of the Enterprise Hotel in Charters Towers in 1910.

-We clinked glasses in another of Fred’s hotels and chatted to the publican.
-With a population of just 6 and only 2 drinkers, his despair is genuine.
+We clinked glasses in Fred’s hotel.
+Today, Mingela has a population of just 6; only 2 are drinkers.
+The publican’s despair is genuine.

 Next stop: Mission Beach